 The right to discovery of favorable evidence must necessarily include the right to get discovery in sufficient time for the defense to make use of it.
 State ex rel.
 Donnley v.
 Connall, 257 Or.
 94, 475 P.2d 582 (Or.
 1970).
-And in that calculation, the demands on counsel at the eve
+And in that calculation, the demands on counsel at the eve of trial must be taken into account.
+United States v.
+Gil, 297 F.3d 93 (2d Cir.
+2002)17; Leka v.
+Portuondo, 257 F.3d 89, 101 (2nd Cir.
+2001); United States v.
+Washington, 263 F.Supp.2d 413 (D.Conn.
+2003) (Excellent decision granting new trial on account of late disclosure of impeachment evidence,

-To make it absolutely clear that the government does not agree with the courts when conceptualizing for itself what its "Brady" obligation is, one need go no further than the 2006 revisions to the United States Attorneys Manual.
-These revisions were made in the face of proposals to codify Brady because of systemic failure of the government to live up to its Brady obligation.
-See, The Report to the Advisory Committee on Criminal Rules of the Judicial Conference of the United States, by Laural Hooper and Sheila Thorpe, "Brady v.
+Judicial Conference of the United States, by Laural Hooper and Sheila Thorpe, "Brady v.
 Maryland Material in the United States District Courts: Rules, Orders, and Policies," Federal Judicial Center, May 31, 2007, ("Judicial Center Report") But rather than advance to a position more consistent with the courts, the government has retrenched.
 They make it clear that "exculpatory" and "favorable" is a chasm of constitutional denial.
 In the Manual, the official DOJ position is that Brady does not reach information which "may not, on its own, result in an acquittal."
-USAM 9-5.001 "Policy Regarding Disclosure of Exculpatory and Impeachment," section "C."

-<www.usdoj.gov/usao/eousa/foia\reading\room/usam/title9/5mcrm.htm>> Thus, "exculpatory, for the federal prosecutor, does not mean "favorable" and does not even mean "tending to exculpate."
-It means evidence which "may on its own result in an acquittal."
+USAM 9-5.001 "Policy Regarding Disclosure of Exculpatory and Impeachment," section "C." www.usdoj.gov/usao/eousa/foia_reading_room/usam/title9/5mcrm.htm Thus, "exculpatory, for the federal prosecutor, does not mean "favorable" and does not even mean "tending to exculpate."
+It means evidence which